 Tips for Tracking Red Tide

-The 2018 Red Tide bloom is stacking up to be one of the worst blooms on record.
+The 2018 – 2019 Red Tide bloom has stacked up to be one of the worst blooms on record.
 It is devastating for local communities and tough on coastal economies.
 It is heart-breaking to observe the impact on marine life, shellfish aquaculture and working waterfronts.
 But it is important to remember that severe red tide blooms have happened before, and although it takes some time, the marine ecosystem typically recovers.
-Although it is a helpless feeling to watch something like this take place, it helps to stay informed and know that there are multiple agencies and a lot of very smart people focused on red tide research, future prediction and potential solutions.
+It is a helpless feeling to watch something like this take place, but it helps to stay informed and know that there are multiple agencies and a lot of very smart people focused on red tide research, future prediction and potential solutions.

 The Florida Fish and Wildlife Conservation Commission Fish and Wildlife Research Institute has an entire team of scientists dedicated to harmful algal bloom research.
 In addition, they have a volunteer program that helps provide greater sampling coverage throughout the year.
 FWC provides regular updates on current red tide status for the state of Florida: myfwc.com/redtidestatus.